EuroProofNet/europroofnet.github.io/_pages/WG1/Oct2022/meeting.md

 - Bruno Barras: [lambdapi](https://github.com/Deducteam/lambdapi) term representation and reduction engine
 - Gilles Dowek: set theory in dedukti

+**Lunches and dinners**

+All meals will be taken at the restaurant of the hôtel except the dinner on Sunday 16 October which will be at the [Restaurant du Sô](https://restaurantduso.fr/), 400 m from the hotel La Résidence.

 **Sunday 16 October:**

 |08:00-08:30|breakfast|